These easy vegan blueberry scones are crispy, buttery scones with a moist, soft crumb filled with juicy blueberries and

 - Baking powder

 - Soy milk – I highly recommend soy milk rather than almond milk for soft scones.
-Almond milk, oat milk, or coconut milk are great options but the dough would be slightly dryer with these non-dairy milk.
+Almond milk, oat milk, or coconut milk are great options, but the dough would be slightly dryer with these non-dairy milk options.

 - Ground cinnamon – optional but delicious.

 - Frozen blueberries – you can also use fresh blueberries by I found them more difficult to knead into the batter.
 They burst easily as the dough is rough.

 Cutting the butter into the flour